-- King in Black #4 implies that Knull, like the Chaos King before him, draws his power and existence from Oblivion, the Abstract Entity embodying the primordial void that existed before the creation of the universe.
+- King in Black #4 implies that Knull, like the Chaos King before him, draws his power from and owes his existence to Oblivion, the Abstract Entity embodying the primordial void that existed before the creation of the universe.

 - King in Black #4 reveals that the antithetical "God of Light" Wraith's father discovered is actually the Enigma Force.
 The Enigma Force was born spontaneously as a response to Knull's existence, but it initially spread itself too thin trying to amass armies like him.
 Instead it learned to focus all its power through one host, Captain Universe.

 - Defenders has Dr. Strange speculate that Knull is an incarnation of the Anti-All, a Draconic Abomination made of living darkness that originated in the Below-Place and terrorized the Third Cosmos.

 - Battle Aura: Knull can wreathe himself and his sword in an aura of fiery purple or red energy.

 - BFS: In theory, he could just use his powers without having to swing around obnoxiously humongous swords... but his weapon of choice is a sword of living abyss that — in his hands — is massive.

 - Big Bad: In the Rex arc of Venom (Donny Cates) and the entirety of King In Black.

 - Black Eyes of Crazy: When he's not drawn with solid red eyes, Knull is most-often depicted with black sclerae, red irises, and no pupils.